eagle-io/docs/source/intro/overview/index.rst

 	Locations are special containers used to associate data with a geographical location.
 	Locations can be created inside Workspaces and Groups.

+|icon-chart| Chart
+	Create various types of charts with customized functionality and appearance including historic charts with multiple y-axes and wind rose charts with configurable ranges.

 |icon-dash| Dashboard
 	Dashboards allow users to create customized views of their data in visually appealing layouts using animated gauges, charts, lists, maps and other graphical controls.